-Writer and distinguished supporter of Humanism
+Writer and Patron of Humanists UK

 “My own view of religion is that people must be free to worship all the gods they want.
 But it’s only the secular spirit that will guarantee that freedom.”